aandrovitsanea/cnn_mura/README.md

 # X-Ray classification

-This project trains and evaluates different CNN architectures with the aim of image classification of the MURA dataset.
+This project trains and evaluates different CNN architectures with the aim of image classification of the MURA dataset downloaded using [this](https://cs.stanford.edu/group/mlgroup/MURA-v1.1.zip) link.

-MURA is a dataset of musculoskeletal radiographs consisting of studies from 11,967 patients, with a total of 40,005 multi-view radiographic images.
+It is a dataset of musculoskeletal radiographs consisting of studies from 11,967 patients, with a total of 40,005 multi-view radiographic images.
 Each belongs to one of seven standard upper extremity radiographic study types:
 * elbow,
 * finger,
 * forearm,